dark-oak/67hz/_posts/2020-03-19-compiler-flags.md

 # g++ compiler flags you should know about

-I decide to `Compile` a list of flags I've stumbled upon while grepping the compiler man pages.
-Who will compile the compilers?
+I decide to `Compile` a list of flags I've stumbled upon while grepping the compiler man pages - after all, who will compile the compilers?

 This first one is great.
-Like most C++ devs, I am a huge fan of Scott Meyers Effective series of books.
+Like most C++ devs, I am a huge fan of Scott Meyers ***Effective*** series of books.
 Any tech read that makes me laugh out loud deserves a permanent place on the bookshelf.

 I love this tidbit from the Recommended Reading section of ***More Effective C++*** regarding James Coplien's ***Advanced C++ Programming Styles and Idioms***: